 Mike Wallace – Wallace has had over 1,700 yards receiving in the last two seasons with Baltimore.
 While he is reaching the age where WRs are expected to decline (he’s also 32 like Jordy), the Packers could get excellent production out of him at a significantly smaller cap number than Nelson.

 Jordan Matthews – After three really good years in Philly, Matthews struggled in Buffalo in 2017.
 However, I believe a lot of that had to do with the very conservative offensive gameplan of the Bills.
 Matthews is only 26, but has plenty of NFL production and has the body size and run after the catch skills to be productive in the Packers offense.

 While Jordy Nelson was an all-time great Packer and a pillar of the community, it was time to move on.
 No one can replace Jordy, but the Packers can go a long ways towards improving the offense overall if they can sign a veteran Wide Receiver.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig